RichardJActon/xenothesis/content/episode/39_Xenogenesis_Adulthood-Rites_PHOENIX_ch16-17.md

 title: 'Episode: 39 Xenogenesis - Adulthood-Rites: II: PHOENIX Chapters 16 & 17'
 ---

-In episode 39, Richard and Michael discuss plastics ill advised use of alcohol as an anesthetic and possibility of a human Akjai
+In episode 39, Richard and Michael discuss plastics ill advised use of alcohol as an anaesthetic and possibility of a human Akjai

 #### Timestamps